top of page

 A pilot project developed by the SEND Commissioning Team West Sussex County Council and Quest Mentoring.
 It's designed to help young people with Special Educational Needs (SEND), aged 13-18, learn teamwork and life skills in a fun environment.
 Participants will play Valheim, a Viking-themed online game, as part of the project to promote cooperation, problem-solving, and personal growth.
 It's free to take part but has limited spaces.

-Next Course starts 21st April 2025.
+Next Course starts January 2026.

 "I remain super impressed that my son not only has engaged but is excited to!
 This is an absolutely huge success and I can't stress that enough when he has barely left his room or has any connection for months.
 The fact that you have been able to encourage and support him through his anxiety to connect with everyone is incredible."